TPopovich/LoL-a/hints/promo_for_course_on_windows/HOWTO_use_robocopy_MOT_to_local_cache_eventual_consistency_to_shared_drive_proposed.md

-and people downstream in microsoft tech space, e.g. Dec/Compaq/Hp support windows-NT like OS on non intel chips and need to compile the code under agreement... so when a new daily build is available a `new share` is created like `daily_build_2025_03_28` and we can kick off a robocopy that will copy from the `as yet not created share naame` and it will begin work when the share is available.
+and people downstream in microsoft tech space, e.g. Dec/Compaq/Hp support windows-NT like OS on non intel chips and need to compile the code under agreement... so when a new daily build is available a `new share` is created like `daily_build_2025_03_28` and we can kick off a robocopy that will copy from the `as yet not created share name` and it will begin work when the share is available.

 See microsoft will take its time to create the share only after tests pass and might be a day or so late.